Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

 Bursun learns that he is the one that killed his family and that the leader of the cyvolters/eclipse lied to him.
 This was so that he would be manipulated into leading the cyvolters/eclipse/ReNet

+Yaharia/Bursun/Spike intially wants Makkusu to be the first Cheif and to lead every but he declince due to his past actions.
+Yaharia however believes those mistakes is what will make him the perfect leader.

 ## Theme
 Balance and compromise